Ayesha-da/pneumonia_detection_analysis/README.md

 ### Project Use Case
 - The use case for generating this model is to develop a process to objectively analyze and interpret x-ray images with a rate of accuracy that is potentially better than the human eye.
 - This model could be a valuable resource for doctors and students as another tool for interpreting x-ray images and validating/invalidating their personal diagnoses.
-- Additionally, this model could be futher applied to chest x-rays with diagnoses outside of pneumonia and be adapted to interpret the x-rays of patients with an array of diagnoses.
+- Additionally, this model could be further applied to chest x-rays with diagnoses outside of pneumonia and be adapted to interpret the x-rays of patients with an array of diagnoses.
 Our goal is to generate a model that can predict the nuances between pneumonia, normal, or other to account that there are many potential diagnoses besides pneumonia to consider.
  ### Questions to Answer
 - Can a machine learning model find distinct differences in chest x-ray images and accurately classify them as pneumonia, normal, or other?
 - What level of accuracy can be achieved by this model?
 Can it be considered a reliable resource for individuals who are diagnosing patients?